Configure External Message Source

 illegal-syntax callsigns will be rejected by YAAC, because they

 can't be transmitted on RF.
-IF YAAC only has a Internet connection,
+If YAAC only has a Internet connection,

 extended format callsigns with syntaxes that won't fit into an